MattKevan/signum/README.md

 Security features include provisions for hardware-backed key storage where available, social recovery mechanisms through trusted contacts (defined by the user), and multiple backup options such as encrypted seed phrases and passkey synchronization.
 The system avoids traditional passwords and centralized account databases.

-3. Client Implementation
+## 3. Client implementation

-3.1 Technology Stack
+### 3.1 Technology stack

 The primary client application will likely be a web application, with potential for future desktop (e.g., via Tauri) and mobile (e.g., via React Native) versions.
 Key technologies include:

-Frontend Framework: A modern JavaScript framework like Next.js (with App Router) or similar.
+* Frontend Framework: A modern JavaScript framework like Next.js (with App Router) or similar.
-Programming Language: TypeScript for type safety.
+* Programming Language: TypeScript for type safety.
-Styling: A utility-first CSS framework like Tailwind CSS or similar.
+* Styling: A utility-first CSS framework like Tailwind CSS or similar.
-PWA Capabilities: To enable features like offline access and background synchronization for feed updates.
+* PWA Capabilities: To enable features like offline access and background synchronization for feed updates.
-Local Storage: IndexedDB for storing user identity data, site content bundles, cached content from followed sites, and the locally constructed social graph.
+* Local Storage: IndexedDB for storing user identity data, site content bundles, cached content from followed sites, and the locally constructed social graph.
-Core Libraries: Libraries for Ed25519 cryptography, Markdown processing and rendering, YAML parsing, date utilities, and state management.
+* Core Libraries: Libraries for cryptography, Markdown processing and rendering, YAML parsing, date utilities, and state management.
 An RSS/Atom feed parsing library will also be necessary.

-3.2 Application Architecture
+### 3.2 Application architecture

 The client application will have a modular structure.
 Key architectural components include:

-Identity Management Service: Handles key generation, import, storage, and cryptographic signing.
-Content Management Service: Manages local creation and editing of Markdown content and YAML configuration files.
+* Content management service: Manages local creation and editing of Markdown content and YAML configuration files.
-Content Bundle Preparation Service: Assembles the content bundle, generates manifest.json and rss.xml, and optionally prepares the web-viewer/ components.
+* Site bundle service: Assembles the site bundle, generates manifest.json and rss.xml, and optionally prepares the web-viewer/ components.
-Publishing Service: Interacts with hosting adapters to upload content bundles.
+* Publishing service: Interacts with hosting adapters to upload content bundles.
-Content Rendering Engine: Parses and renders Markdown content for display within the client, applying style hints from site.yaml.
+* Content rendering engine: Parses and renders content for display within the client, applying style hints from site.yaml.
-Social Graph & Feed Management Service: Periodically fetches updates (manifests, RSS feeds, raw content files, social YAMLs) from followed sites, processes this data to build/update the local social graph, and aggregates content into a personalized feed for the user.
+* Social graph & feed management service: Periodically fetches updates (manifests, RSS feeds, raw content files, social YAMLs) from followed sites, processes this data to build/update the local social graph, and aggregates content into a personalized feed for the user.
-UI Components: A comprehensive set of React components (or equivalent) for user interface elements, layout, site management views, content editing, and social feature interactions.
+* UI components: A comprehensive set of React components (or equivalent) for user interface elements, layout, site management views, content editing, and social feature interactions.

-3.3 Key Components
+### 3.3 Key components

-Markdown Editor: A user-friendly editor with live preview, syntax highlighting, image upload/management capabilities (storing images within the content bundle), a formatting toolbar, and draft auto-saving.
+* Markdown Editor: A user-friendly editor with live preview, syntax highlighting, image upload/management capabilities (storing images within the content bundle), a formatting toolbar, and draft auto-saving.
-Content Bundle Preparer: This component replaces a traditional "site generator."
+* Bundle Preparer: This component replaces a traditional "site generator."
 It collects all user-authored Markdown and YAML files, generates the manifest.json and rss.xml files, and, if configured, creates the minimal web-viewer/ directory with its static assets.
 It does not pre-render all Markdown to HTML for the main bundle; rendering is primarily a client-side concern for the Signum application.
-Hosting Management Interface: Allows users to configure and manage multiple hosting adapters, track deployment status, and monitor basic usage if the adapter provides such information.
+* Hosting management: Allows users to configure and manage multiple hosting adapters, track deployment status, and monitor basic usage if the adapter provides such information.
-Feed Aggregator, Social Graph Builder, and Content Renderer: This is a core part of the client.
+* Feed aggregator, Social Graph Builder, and Content Renderer: This is a core part of the client.
 It handles the periodic fetching of data from other Signum sites, reconstructs the social graph locally, and renders fetched Markdown content according to client capabilities and site-specific style hints.

-4. Hosting Infrastructure
+## 4. Hosting Infrastructure

-4.1 First-Party Hosting (signum.org)
+### 4.1 First-party hosting (Signum)

-A potential first-party hosting option provided by signum.org would offer:
+A potential first-party hosting option provided by Signum would offer:

-Free subdomains (e.g., username.signum.org).
+* Free subdomains (e.g., username.signum.org).
-Premium options for custom domains.
+* Premium options for custom domains.
-Global CDN distribution, optimized for serving static content bundles efficiently with appropriate cache control headers.
+* Global CDN distribution, optimized for serving static content bundles efficiently with appropriate cache control headers.
-Automatic SSL certificates.
+* Automatic SSL certificates.
-A defined uptime SLA.
+* A defined uptime SLA.
-Authentication for publishing to this service would be based on Ed25519 signature verification, aligning with the platform's principles.
+* Authentication for publishing to this service would be based on Ed25519 signature verification, aligning with the platform's principles.
 API endpoints would exist for site registration/authentication, deployment of content bundles, site status checks, and site deletion.

-4.2 Self-Hosting Options
+### 4.2 Self-hosting options

 Users have complete freedom to host their content bundles on any infrastructure that can serve static files.

-FTP/SFTP Deployment: The client can support direct uploads to standard web hosts.
+* FTP/SFTP Deployment: The client can support direct uploads to standard web hosts.
-Static Site Hosts: Integration with platforms like GitHub Pages, Netlify, Vercel, AWS S3, Cloudflare Pages, etc., via their respective APIs or Git-based workflows.
+* Static Site Hosts: Integration with platforms like GitHub Pages, Netlify, Vercel, AWS S3, Cloudflare Pages, etc., via their respective APIs or Git-based workflows.
-Docker Self-Hosting: Users can deploy a simple static file server (like Nginx) in a Docker container to serve their content bundle.
+* Docker Self-Hosting: Users can deploy a simple static file server (like Nginx) in a Docker container to serve their content bundle.

-For all self-hosting options, it is recommended that users configure their web servers to utilize HTTP caching headers effectively (e.g., ETag, Last-Modified) to enable efficient polling by Signum clients.
-5. Discovery and Indexing (Content/Site Focused)
+## 5. Discovery and indexing (Content/Site Focused)

-5.1 Indexer Network
+### 5.1 Indexer network

 The discovery network is an optional layer designed to help users find Signum sites and content.

-Purpose: Primarily for content and site discovery through search (keywords, tags) and identifying trending content based on site update frequency or content signals (not social metrics).
+**Purpose:** Primarily for content and site discovery through search (keywords, tags) and identifying trending content based on site update frequency or content signals (not social metrics).
 Indexers may also perform basic spam and abuse detection on announced sites to maintain index quality.
 Indexers do not aggregate social graphs, follows, or likes.

-Architecture: The network consists of multiple independent indexers.
+**Architecture:** The network consists of multiple independent indexers.
 Clients can be configured to use one or more indexers, with support for fallback and redundancy.
 This avoids a single point of failure for content discovery, though core publishing and client-side social features function independently of indexers.

-API Specification: Indexers will expose a simple API, likely including endpoints to:
+**API Specification:** Indexers will expose a simple API, likely including endpoints to:
-Announce a site or site update (providing site URL, metadata, tags, and potentially a signature for verification).
+* Announce a site or site update (providing site URL, metadata, tags, and potentially a signature for verification).
-Search for sites/content by keywords or tags.
+* Search for sites/content by keywords or tags.
-Retrieve a list of trending content (based on non-social signals).
+* Retrieve a list of trending content (based on non-social signals).

 5.2 Privacy-Preserving Discovery

 Data collection by indexers is designed to be privacy-preserving:

 Data Collection: Indexers only collect publicly available site metadata (from site.yaml or announced data) and the text of public content for search indexing purposes.